 Cite the main scientific publications on which your work is based.
 Cite only items that you have read.
 Do not inflate the manuscript with too many references.
 Avoid excessive self‐citations.
 Avoid excessive citations of publications from the same region.
-Check each reference against the original source (authors name, volume, issue, year, DOI Number).
+Check each reference against the original source (author name, volume, issue, year, DOI Number).
 Please use Reference Manager Applications like EndNote, Mendeley, Zotero, etc. Use other published articles in the same journal as models.
-If you are cite using mendeley please use American Psychological Association for cite model stlye.
+If you are citing using Mendeley please use American Psychological Association for cite model style.

 All tables should be numbered with Arabic numerals.
 Every table should have a caption.
 Horizontal lines should be placed above and below table headings and at the bottom of the table.
 Vertical lines should be avoided.
-Title should use Time New Roman 10, with 8 pt before and 6 pt after the paragraph, left justified at the top of the table..
-Tables must be embedded into the text and not supplied separately.
+The title should use Time New Roman 10, with 8 pt before and 6 pt after the paragraph, left-justified at the top of the table.
+Tables must be embedded in the text and not supplied separately.
 Below is an example which the authors may find useful.

 All figures should be numbered with Arabic numerals (1,2,3,….).
 Every figure should have a caption.
-All photographs, schemas, graphs and diagrams are to be referred to as figures.
+All photographs, schemas, graphs, and diagrams are to be referred to as figures.
 Line drawings should be good quality scans or true electronic output.
 Low-quality scans are not acceptable.
-Figures must be embedded into the text and not supplied separately.
+Figures must be embedded in the text and not supplied separately.
 In MS word input the figures must be properly coded.
-Preferred format of figures are PNG, JPEG, GIF etc. Lettering and symbols should be clearly defined either in the caption or in a legend provided as part of the figure.
+The preferred format of figures is PNG, JPEG, GIF, etc. Lettering and symbols should be clearly defined either in the caption or in a legend provided as part of the figure.
 Figures should be placed at the top or bottom of a page wherever possible, as close as possible to the first reference to them in the paper.
 Please ensure that all the figures are of 300 DPI resolutions as this will facilitate good output.

-The figure number and caption should be typed below the illustration in 9 pt and left justified [Note: one-line captions of length less than column width (or full typesetting width or oblong) centered].
+The figure number and caption should be typed below the illustration in 9 pt and left-justified [Note: one-line captions of length less than the column width (or full typesetting width or oblong) centered].

 Online license transfer

 All authors are required to complete the journal publishing agreement before the article can be published, which they can do online.
-This transfer agreement enables Journal of Earth Energy Engineering to protect the copyrighted material for the authors, but does not relinquish the authors’ proprietary rights.
-The copyright transfer covers the exclusive rights to reproduce and distribute the article, including reprints, photographic reproductions, microfilm or any other reproductions of similar nature and translations.
+This transfer agreement enables Indonesian Journal of Petroleum Geoengineering to protect the copyrighted material for the authors but does not relinquish the authors’ proprietary rights.
+The copyright transfer covers the exclusive rights to reproduce and distribute the article, including reprints, photographic reproductions, microfilm, or any other reproductions of similar nature and translations.
 Authors are responsible for obtaining from the copyright holder, the permission to reproduce any figures for which copyright exists.

-Acknowledgements and Reference heading should be left justified, bold, with the first letter capitalized but have no numbers.
+Acknowledgments and Reference heading should be left-justified, bold, with the first letter capitalized but have no numbers.
 Text below continues as normal.

 Sheng, J. J. (2011).
 Modern Chemical Enhanced Oil Recovery (1st ed.).
 Oxford: Gulf Professional Publishing.